The Top 15 Translation Blogs to Inspire you

 Corrine McKay is a certified French to English translator who has written a treasure trove of information on subjects ranging from how much to charge for translation and how to market oneself.

-She even has a book out, How to Succeed as a Freelance Translator, which helped me a great deal when I first started out in the industry.
+She even has a book out, How to Succeed as a Freelance Translator, which helped me a great deal when I first started out.

 His posts, which date back to 2008, are written in a conversational style that is very easy to read.